msepulcre/5G-NR-Radio-Latency-Models/README.md

 * Transmission of aperiodic traffic using Dynamic Grant with HARQ: lanzar_RANlatency_highway_aperiodic_HARQ.m

 # Licence
-This code is licenced under the GNU GPLv2 license.
+This code is licenced under the GNU GPLv2 license